 We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

-Further below you will find a detailed tests of the best bookshelf speakers today, with all data you need, hearing tests and specifications.
+Further below you will find a detailed test of the best bookshelf speakers today, with all data you need, hearing tests and specifications.

 The Best Bookshelf Speakers in 2018 List:

 Does it make sense to offer to the market a faithful copy of something that its star moments had twenty years ago at the time of galloping technological progress?
-In case of a AE1 Classic certainly do.
+In the case of an AE1 Classic certainly, do.
 Because it is a speaker whose level of detail and music is far above its price range.

-After Aegis One for Acoustic Energy there has been a period of drop in popularity.
+After Aegis One for Acoustic Energy, there has been a period of the drop in popularity.

 In the name of a return to the broad market, Acoustic Energy has decided to offer a copy of its most famous monitor.
 We have already seen something similar to some of the manufacturers, Rogers, for example, who was re-launched legendary LS3/5 under Chinese ownership.
 Since things have changed significantly in the last twenty years, such a move could be risky, but the distinctive diversity of the AE1 Classic from the current offer of small speakers makes it a special product on the market.

-Technical specifications the manufacturer’s pages are exceptionally short and there is nothing more in the material that cames along with the speakers.
-The box has a magnesium alloy tweeter with a diameter of 25mm, while the bass/midrange is 110mm with a membrane of an anodized aluminum .
+Technical specifications on the manufacturer’s pages are exceptionally short and there is nothing more in the material that cames along with the speakers.
+The box has a magnesium alloy tweeter with a diameter of 25mm, while the bass/midrange is 110mm with a membrane of anodized aluminum.
 The maximum power the speaker can handle is 200W.
-The sensitivity is small – 84db, but as it turns out, these small monitors has no problem with a 40-watt amplifier.
-Impedance is not specified, but according to the measurements in some online journals its minimum is about 8 Ohms.
-The box is made of black mat finish and on the back side there are a couple of single-wired connectors, maybe slightly lower quality than we are used to in this class of loudspeakers.
+The sensitivity is small – 84db, but as it turns out, these small monitors have no problem with a 40-watt amplifier.
+Impedance is not specified, but according to the measurements in some online journals, its minimum is about 8 Ohms.
+The box is made of black mat finish and on the backside, there are a couple of single-wired connectors, maybe slightly lower quality than we are used to in this class of loudspeakers.
 The overall impression of design can be described in one word; studio.

-From a pedigree speaker like this expectations are somewhat bigger and different than others.
+From a pedigree speaker like these expectations are somewhat bigger and different from others.
 AE1 already shows its face in the first beats.
 The piano response to the Tchaikovsky concert for piano and orchestra No.1 is shown extremely clean with a good timbre.
-In the lowest octaves, though limited in depth due to its size, it shows exceptional control and firmness in the bass.
-Details in the high-tech area of the orchestra are all the time clearly present and displayed extremely pure without any kind of grain or any other “artistic” contribution of the speakers, are shown as they are on the record, without any embellishment.
-The details in the middle part of the spectrum are many and clearly present but still provide a slightly lower level of information than the high part of the spectrum.
-During the orchestra crescenod AE1 Classic showed a characteristic that usually fits into the more expensive speakers, the stage stays in its gaps, with minimal degradation in space, even at higher volumes.
-Of course, with these same crescendos, there is a clear degradation of microdynamic relationships.
+In the lowest octaves, though limited in-depth due to its size, it shows exceptional control and firmness in the bass.
+Details in the high-tech area of the orchestra are all the time present and displayed extremely pure without any kind of grain or any other “artistic” contribution of the speakers, are shown as they are on the record, without any embellishment.
+The details in the middle part of the spectrum are many and present but still provide a slightly lower level of information than the high part of the spectrum.
+During the orchestra crescendo, AE1 Classic showed a characteristic that usually fits into the more expensive speakers, the stage stays in its gaps, with minimal degradation in space, even at higher volumes.
+Of course, with these same crescendos, there is a clear degradation of micro-dynamic relationships.
 The width of the stage is correct, although it can not be said to fall into the top of the category.
-With all the control it possesses, the characteristic that builds it up from other is the speed with which it is able to convey complex information to such a large number of orchestra performers.
+With all the control it possesses, the characteristic that builds it up from others is the speed with which it can convey complex information to such a large number of orchestra performers.

 After AE1 proved to be exceptionally good with big orchestras, a material that is very demanding for such a small speaker, we played a small band led by an exceptional vocalist Rebecca Pidgeon.
 The speaker only confirmed previous impressions.
-The vocals are reproduced very purely and clear.
+The vocals are reproduced very pure and clear.
 The vocal positioning was done correctly with the natural separation relative to the position of the rest of the band.
 A slightly smaller stage width which was obvious with the previous orchestral record is now a little bit more obvious.
 The timbral correction and reproduction of the material as it was recorded comes to expression.
-The depth of the stage is in accordance with the other two dimensions.
-For testing until now a fairly defined and fast bass area was served by the Massive Attack album, Mezzanine.
+The depth of the stage is following the other two dimensions.
+For testing, until now a fairly defined and fast bass area was served by the Massive Attack album, Mezzanine.

-The speaker has spent a lot of time listening to these lines and the conclusion is that AE1 can in real terms provide a very special insight into the music material.
-The level of information provided and pure musicity is far above the price class.
-Also, the minimal mode of interpreting information from a CD provides the user the ability to listen to music as they imagined in the studio where it was shot, which is a rare option for this price.
+The writer of these lines has spent a lot of time listening to these speakers and the conclusion is that AE1 can in real terms provide a very special insight into the music material.
+The level of information provided and pure musicality is far above the price class.
+Also, the minimal model of interpreting information from a CD provides the user the ability to listen to music as they imagined in the studio where it was shot, which is a rare option for this price.

 AE1, although designed for some twenty years, is still a very up-to-date product, and at this time, it is, and unique in the market.
 No loudspeaker, no AE1, stacks are not in the top, but when it comes to small monitors, nothing comes without a charge.
 The ability to display a lot of information from the signal coming, to keep all aspects of the sound image at dramatic dynamic ups, is beyond the category.
 With the real rest of the system, where you need to make sure that the high signal input signal is not too hard, AE1 is a very exciting choice.

-Bass/Mid Driver: 110mm ceramic sandwich aluminium cone, 32mm edge-wound voice-coil
+Bass/Mid Driver: 110mm ceramic sandwich aluminum cone, 32mm edge-wound voice-coil